ridham1004/appliflow/README.md

 ## ✨ What is AppliFlow?

 **AppliFlow** is a Chrome extension and companion web app designed to make job applications fast, smart, and effortless.
-With Gemini AI, Google Docs integration, and ATS optimization tools, AppliFlow helps you tailor resumes and cover letters directly to job descriptions—no copy-paste chaos, no formatting headaches.
+With Gemini AI, Google Docs integration, and ATS optimization tools, AppliFlow helps you tailor resumes and cover letters directly to job descriptions - no copy-paste chaos, no formatting headaches.

 ---